cybertechnica/confidential-computing-guide/docs/general/5_use_cases.md

 ## Secure financial transactions

-[To be verified] It appears that also many banking infrasctructure use TEE hardware to secure transaction.
+It appears that also many banking infrasctructure use TEE hardware to secure transaction.
 They usually use SGX to have a hardware secure enclave to isolate the transaction code that is running.